Fort Worth Christian School: Campus

 The school sits on more than 40 acres in the geographic center of North Richland Hills.
 Major facilities on campus include the Campus Center (Opened in 2003), Center for Science and Technology, Administration Building, The Cardinal Gym, The Mitchell Gym, Gene and Dorthy Barrow Field, and Keck-Horton Field (Baseball), and The Performing Arts Center.

 Students and parents gathering in front of the high school for See You at the Pole.

 Curriculum

 In addition to its college-prep curriculum, Fort Worth Christian offers Advanced Placement and dual enrollment courses.
 All grades have a Bible class included in each student's schedule, along with daily chapel provided by the faculty and staff.

-Social Sciences, Language, Religion & The Arts

 Fort Worth Christian offers Dual-Credit, AP, and Pre-AP classes in the social sciences, language, religion, and fine arts area.
 The Dual-Enrollment (Dual-Credit) classes enroll students in the class with Texas Wesleyan University and Colorado Christian University, giving them college credit.
 Fort Worth Christian offers multiple language courses: